simonmicro/Dear-Templates/Rsync - The better way of copying data.md

 # Note #
 * Other ssh key needed?
 Add `-e 'ssh -i /home/otheruser/.ssh/id_rsa'`
-* To remove the source files simply add `--remove-source-files`!
+* To remove the source files simply add `--remove-source-files` and then clear up the empty folders with `rm -rv [SOURCE]`!